dinochecker

 Meaning: Rioja lizards (see etymology)

-Locomotion: Bipedal (two legs)
+Locomotion: Quadrupedal (four legs)

 Synonyms: None known

-Most inclusive clade containing Riojasaurus incertus but not Plateosaurus engelhardti, Massospondylus carinatus, or Anchisaurus polyzelus.
+The most inclusive clade containing Riojasaurus incertus but not Plateosaurus engelhardti, Massospondylus carinatus, or Anchisaurus polyzelus.

 About

-Coming soon.
-In the meantime click here to search Dinochecker for riojasaurids.
+Click here to search Dinochecker for riojasaurids.

 Etymology

-Riojasauridae is derived from "La Rioja" (the Province in Argentina where the group anchor—Riojasaurus—was discovered), the Greek "sauros" (lizard) and the Latin "idae" (family).
+Riojasauridae is derived from "La Rioja" (the Province in Argentina where the group anchor, Riojasaurus, was discovered), the Greek "sauros" (lizard), and the Latin "-idae" (family).

 Relationships